nasa-jpl/FlightView/utils/README.md

 saveClient:

 	saveClient contains a small GUI application which contains the option to specify a file path for saving frames.
-It will automatically attempt to save 10 frames in LiveView, connecting on the address of AVIRIS-CAL at port 65000.
-This code is currently in alpha and will need to be edited for use as an API.
+It will automatically connect to 127.0.0.1 at port 65000. saveClient can run on thesame machine as liveview or an entirely separate computer, such as a laptop or an embedded machine.

 liveview_client.py: